How to manage pregnancy and back pain?

 Postural changes

-Separation of abdominal muscles
+Separation of the abdominal muscles

-II - Tips for managing pregnancy and back pain
+Tips for managing pregnancy and back pain

 Maintain good posture